elagoudakis/elagoudakis.github.io/README.md

 [![GitHub license](https://img.shields.io/github/license/cotes2020/chirpy-starter.svg?color=blue)][mit]

-Welcome to dscape.
-DScape stands for Digital Scape and is a personal project.
-A digital repository that contains samples of my work, interesting shares and general thoughts.
+Welcome to DScape, short for Digital Scape, a personal project and digital repository where I showcase my work and explore various topics within the geospatial domain.
+You'll also find the occasional post where I share my thoughts on subjects that spark my personal interest.

 You can visit it here: **https://dscape.gr**

+You can expect a new post every month.

 It follows the structure below: